 Readers are happy about the quality of information that is printed in the book.
 With better pictures and good explanations, this book serves as the best reference for anyone who has a basic knowledge of Machine Learning.
-Readers are also happy with statistical information provided in the book which is necessary to understand Machine Learning.
-The book has got a good response from British Computer Society, David Blei (Princeton University) and several others.
-The author Kevin Patrick is an experienced writer who has deep knowledge in the field has got his PhD from UC Berkeley, Postdoc at MIT and has worked as a research scientist in Google.
+Readers are also happy with the statistical information provided in the book which is necessary to understand Machine Learning.
+The book has got a good response from the British Computer Society, David Blei (Princeton University), and several others.
+The author Kevin Patrick is an experienced writer who has deep knowledge in the field has got his Ph.D. from UC Berkeley, a Postdoc at MIT, and has worked as a research scientist at Google.
 He has published more than 50 articles in several journals.
-Though this book cannot act as an all in one source for complete beginners, with good pictures and better statistical information, this book can surely help as a reference for people to learn Machine Learning.
+Though this book cannot act as an all-in-one source for complete beginners, with good pictures and better statistical information, this book can surely help as a reference for people to learn Machine Learning.

-Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow – Great to Acquire Pratical Skills
+Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow – Great to Acquire Practical Skills

 Deep learning with Python – Best to Grasp Deep Learning

 Readers are happy with the explanation given in the book and also the author adding his perspective to it has made it more interesting and easily understandable.
 This book can help anyone interested in Deep learning whether he is a student, software developer, or teacher, this can help them to learn from scratch and help them broaden their knowledge regarding Python.
 The author has tried to prevent mathematical notation and has explained quantitative concepts via code snippets.